Self-Care For Today’s Woman

 Spend some time with this.
 Don’t rush to fill some time somewhere on that full schedule.

 This is for you, so let’s start with you.
 Give this some thought.
 What part or time of the day do you feel you most need a moment?

 A refresh, that lull in the day.
 We all have it.
 We are at our lowest energy.
 Make a note of when that time occurs for you.

-When during the morning, day or evening do you most crave that alone time.
+When do you crave that alone time during the morning, day, or evening?
 A time you have all to yourself.
 Some of you never even know alone time is okay.

 What part of the day are you at your absolute best?
 You feel the best, your energy level is great, your peak of the day.
-Opposite from the lull in your day.
+What part of the day do you think is the lull in your day?